evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 5. Export results

 {% hint style="info" %}
-**This step is optional**.
-You can proceed with exporting or sending data.
+**This is optional**.
+You can proceed without exporting or sending data elsewhere.
 {% endhint %}

 You can export and save evaluation results beyond viewing them in Python.
 Here are some options.